thebugged/techstore/Readme.md

   <h3 align="center">Tech Store</h3>
    <div align="center">
-A dynamic web application tailored for tech products, with comprehensive CRUD functionality, seamless user authentication and login features, and an intuitive shopping experience with a streamlined cart checkout and secure payment processing.
+A web application tailored for tech products, with comprehensive CRUD functionality, seamless user authentication and login features, and an intuitive shopping experience with a streamlined cart checkout and secure payment processing.
     </div>
 </div>
 <br/>